 Two categories of damages are typically awarded.
 The first type allows damages to be recovered over the period of time from the accident to the person’s eventual death.
 For example, damages could be recovered from the moment of the car accident to the person’s death hours, days, or years later.

 The second category covers damages for family survivors and is meant to compensate the family for the financial loss.
 Basically, these damages cover money the deceased person would have earned if they were still alive—things like lost wages and other forms of income.
 Some states allow the third category for emotional suffering called “loss of consortium,” involving the family being deprived of the person’s love and companionship.
 These types of damages are typically awarded when minor children are left behind by a parent’s death.
 Courts can also award punitive damages in certain wrongful death circumstances of particularly reckless conduct that resulted in a death.
 The sole purpose of punitive damages is to punish the responsible party to deter this type of future behavior.

 Laws differ from state to state regarding wrongful death claims.
 There are various categories of damages (monetary compensation), and each state has specific rules, including who can file and when these claims can be filed.

 The party filing the claim must provide solid evidence that the death resulted from either negligence or malpractice, or some other crime.
 Furthermore, the filing party must show the financial effect this death has had on future earnings and quality of life.
 All of these factors will be considered in the final award of damages.
-Because the filing party must provide these pieces of evidence, an experienced wrongful death attorney is a critical person you need on your team going forward.
+Because the filing party must provide these pieces of evidence, an experienced Bellevue wrongful death lawyer is a critical person you need on your team going forward.